Arlington County Fire Department: Standard Units and Station Assignments

-Other Fire Departments in the Arlington County System
+Other fire departments in the Arlington County System

 Arlington County Fire Department is the primary all-hazards response agency for Arlington County, Virginia.
 In addition to ACFD, other fire departments operate and provide emergency and support services to Arlington County.

 Prior to 1950, independent volunteer fire companies protected Arlington County.
 As the demand for services for fire and EMS grew, the need for full-time paid staff was acknowledged by the County.
 Staff was hired, first to augment the volunteers, then finally to provide the full range of services required in a modern, urban, fire department.
 The volunteer members ride as supplemental staffing on apparatus and do not count as minimum staffing.
 The Arlington County Fire Department uses the volunteer apparatus for staffing during peak call volume times and for providing support services, such as special event stand-bys, storm and natural disaster staffing, and scene lighting, air replenishment and canteen services for long duration incidents.

-Bomb Squad
+Bomb squad

 The Arlington County bomb squad is jointly operated by the ACFD and the Arlington County Police Department.
 While the bomb disposal rigs are staffed by the fire department, and stored at Fire Station 3, the Bomb Squad works with the ACPD explosive canine teams on explosive related incidents.
-The squad is classified as a Type 2 squad on FEMA's three-level classification system.

-This classification denotes that the bomb squad has the following equipment available:
+The squad is classified as a Type 2 squad in the FEMA classification system,. meaning the bomb squad has the following equipment available: